-We present here our complete framework and workflow, focusing on the image acquisition and processing pipeline for neural network mapping, with examples of image capture, mosaicking, and registration; fused molecular and ultrastructural data; volume construction; and browsing/annotating large datasets.
-The mapping workflow is built around a suite of image registration tools (ir-tools) and involves 12 basic steps (diagrammed in Figure 3): (1) harvest target tissue; (2) process for optimized CMP and electron microscopy; (3) section correlated ssTEM and ssLM libraries; (4) capture image tiles (SerialEM, Syncroscan); (5) build mosaics (ir-fft/irrefine-grid, ir-translate/ir-refine-grid); (6) register ssTEM to bounding ssLM sets (ir-tweak); (7) classify ssLM sets (CMPView); (8) build ssTEM volumes (ir-stos-brute, ir-stos-grid); (9) register ssTEM processes to intercalated ssLM classes (ir-tweak); (10) visualize and track processes in the volume (MosaicBuilder,
+We present here our complete framework and workflow, focussing on the image acquisition and processing pipeline for neural network mapping, with examples of image capture, mosaicking and registration; fused molecular and ultrastructural data; volume construction; and browsing/annotating large data sets.
+The mapping workflow is built around a suite of image registration tools (irtools) and involves 12 basic steps (diagrammed in Fig. 3):

-Viking); (11) tag synaptic connections (Viking); (12) summarize local circuitry data into network maps.
+- 1. Harvest target tissue - 2.
+Process for optimized CMP & EM - 3.
+Section correlated ssTEM and ssLM libraries - 4.
+Capture image tiles [SerialEM, Syncroscan] - 5.
+Build mosaics [ir-fft/ir-refine-grid, ir-translate/ir-refine-grid] - 6.
+Register ssTEM to bounding ssLM sets [ir-tweak] - 7.
+Classify ssLM sets [CMPView] - 8.
+Build ssTEM volumes [ir-stos-brute, ir-stos-grid] - 9.
+Register ssTEM processes to intercalated ssLM classes [ir-tweak] - 10.
+Visualize and track processes in the volume (MosaicBuilder, Viking) - 11.
+Tag synaptic connections (Viking) - 12.
+Summarize local circuitry data into network maps.

+The collection of software tools for steps 1-11 are summarized in Table 1 and all are available for download.
+Detailed discussions of the algorithms referenced here

+Figure 3.
+The workflow for the ssTEM ultrastructural circuitry framework.
+Parallel serial section grid (ssTEM) and slide (ssLM) libraries are built.
+The ssLM libraries define either the bounds of the canonical field or are intercalated.
+Each library is acquired as a set of tiles mosaicked by ir-tools. ssLM and ssTEM mosaicks are registered by ir-tweak and ssTEM volumes built with ir-stos applications.
+CMP classified ssLM imagery is merged with the volume to tag neurons and processes.
+The volumes are browsed with MosiacBuilder/Viking for process tracking and annotation.

-The collection of software tools for steps 1-12 are summarized in Table 1 and all are available for download.
-Detailed discussions of the algorithms referenced here are available in Protocol S1.
-This framework is obviously not restricted to analysis of the nervous system or any TEM or scanning electron microscopy (SEM) platform, but analyses of synaptic connectivity specifically require a characteristic resolution and canonical field, as will reconstruction of any other tissue volume.
+are available in the supplementary material.
+This framework is obviously not restricted to analysis of the nervous system or any TEM or SEM platform, but analyses of synaptic connectivity specifically require a characteristic resolution and canonical field, as will reconstruction of any other tissue volume.